austinpischer/SeatPM/README.md

 The SeatPM device contains two major software components:
 1) The microcontroller code (PSoC), and
 2) The phone app code (Xamarin).

-This is reflected in the file structure of this repository.
+This project structure is reflected in the file structure of this repository.